Central Wyoming has trails—for everyone.

 Platte Creek

 This lower-elevation trail offers early- and late-season singletrack when snows cover higher trails.
 Mix and match optional loops to vary terrain, length, and elevation gain.
 The southern loop offers a semi-technical stretch of rock garden, while the inner loop adds additional distance and elevation gain and loss.
-Several small bridges are maintained to ease water crossings along the Squaw Creek trails.
+Several small bridges are maintained to ease water crossings along the Platte Creek (Squaw Creek) trails.

 Mileage: 6 miles, with loop options varying from 3.5 to 4.5 miles (trails map)